 The preschool will provide written documentation of an annual fire inspection and approval of the facility.
+Annually means within twelve calendar months of the previous fire inspection.

 The indoor space shall include not less than thirty-five square feet of usable, wall-to-wall, floor space for each child and a phone will be available while the program is in session.